Celebrate EVERYONE! 10 Books that Open Children's Hearts to the World

 Age group: Toddlers

 What makes you smile?
-This book is chock full of photos of real people around the world and what makes them smile—from watching a parade to hamming it up with friends—to show kids that smiling is universal.
+Reading this book certainly will!
+It’s chock full of photos of real people around the world and all the things that make them smile—from watching a parade to hamming it up with friends.
+No matter how different we all are, smiling is our universal language!

 6. Everybody Cooks Rice by Norah Dooley